jbech-linaro/hikey_auto_boot/README.rst

 Security considerations
 =======================
-This is a very early version and there are things are not secure:
+This is a very early version and there are things that are not secure:

 - There has been no real attempt yet to protect against SQL injection.
 - Anyone can restart and stop a job by going to the main page on IBART.